Acne

 Oral medications

-- Antibiotics.
 For moderate to severe acne, you may need oral antibiotics to reduce bacteria and fight inflammation.
 Usually, the first choice for treating acne is tetracycline — such as lymecycline, minocycline or doxycycline — or a macrolide.

 Oral antibiotics should be used for the shortest time possible to prevent antibiotic resistance.